andreaskundig/ncms-hestia/src/site/legal/en/index.md

 1. ### Contact Us / Request

-You may request a copy of our Personal Data, withdraw Your previously given consent or request deletion of Your data (when relevant), or just contact Us, by sending an email at :
+You may request a copy of our Personal Data, withdraw Your previously given consent or request deletion of Your data (when relevant), or just contact Us, by sending an email at: legal@hestia.ai

-* By email: legal@hestia.ai

 2. ### Definitions